gavinlyonsrepo/FourteenSegDisplay/README.md

 This model supports a  maximum of 8 digits (eg for eight digits (D8D7D65D4D3D2D1).
 For purposes of the schematic and software D1 is the Least significant or right most Digit.
-LSB RHS.
 The table below can be expanded by 6 more digits if more LED modules added for digits 3-8.